 The legal advice and representation is free of charge and is also carried out in the clients’ native language, if necessary through the use of interpreters provided by BBU GmbH.

-Since 1 January 2021, BBU GmbH will be offering repatriation counselling for foreigners who are interested in leaving the country and are obliged to do so.
+Since 1 January 2021, BBU GmbH offers return counselling for foreigners who are interested in leaving the country and are obliged to do so.

-In addition to clarifying an individual’s prospects during the repatriation counselling, our counsellors also provide support with organising the journey home, should the individual decide to return.
+In addition to clarifying an individual’s prospects during the return counselling, our counsellors also provide support with organising the journey home, should the individual decide to return.

 Click here for our locations and opening hours